 In this approach, E/E engineering is driven from a multi-domain systems architecture that accounts for mechanical, electrical, software, networks, fluids, and other domains.
 The electrical engineers can import E/E-relevant functional models that can exchange information on interfaces and inputs/outputs (IO) with E/E domains to inform the functional design (figure 2).
 These are then used to drive the E/E platform architectural design, which can be represented as a network view including ECUs and communication busses, or as a functional system model view (figure 3).
 The Content Dilemma represents the conflict between the technology content that vehicle manufacturers try to integrate into their vehicles, and the weight, cost and packaging space required for electrical systems content, particularly wiring harnesses.

 Analysis can then be carried out at the platform level to understand trade-offs and optimise key attributes such as space, cost, network utilisation, and CPU performance.
 These outcomes from the E/E architectural optimisation can also be fed back to the higher-level multi-domain system model (in a PLM solution) to ensure coherency across the design abstractions.
 Finally the E/E platform architecture is used to drive the design of multi-board PCB systems, the communication networks and software architecture, as well as the detailed implementation of the electrical system, all leading to a successful physical implementation in a vehicle.

 In this flow, data is built upon at each step of the development process, enriching, enhancing and transforming design data from previous stages.
-This provides digital continuity through the whole vehicle lifecycle from E/E concept definition and trade studies, all the way through in-service maintenance.
+This provides a comprehensive digital thread through the whole vehicle lifecycle, from E/E concept definition and trade studies, all the way through in-service maintenance.

 Change is constant